-Students will develop their understanding of interactions between living things and their environment as well as explain the interaction of the body systems to the continuity of life.
-Participation in a range of experiments allows students to develop their scientific inquiry skills.
+Students will develop their understanding of interaction between living things and their environment as well as explain the interaction of body systems through to the continuity of life.
+Students will participate in a range of experiments to develop their scientific inquiry skills.